jmfergeau/hugo.386/README.md

 ## Annotations

 Thanks to [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
 Many thanks to [Kristopolous](//github.com/kristopolous) as well for the BOOTSRTA.386 theme.
+And finally huge thanks for all the contributors for helping this theme to stay updated and glitch-free!